tsmx/secure-config-test/README.md

 # secure-config-test

-Test project for using [@tsmx/secure-config](https://github.com/tsmx/secure-config) including Docker/Kubernetes.
+Test project for using [@tsmx/secure-config](https://www.npmjs.com/package/@tsmx/secure-config) including Docker/Kubernetes.

+To get all information about the secure-config package also check out the [full documentation](https://tsmx.net/secure-config/).

 ## What it does

-Starts a simple service on port 3000 and returns the loaded configuration on `GET /`.
-The configuration only contains one encrypted entry `test-entry` which would return the following values:
+Starts a simple service on `http://localhost:3000/` and returns the loaded configuration JSON on `GET /`.
+The provided sample configuration only contains one encrypted entry `test-entry` which would return the following values:

 - Development stage
   - NODE_ENV: not set
-  - return value: `test-value`
+  - decrypted value: `test-value`
   - original configuration file:
     ```json
     {